Morning Note: Market news and an update from Deere.

 The company believes it has incremental addressable market opportunities of more than $150bn that can be targeted through engaging with more customers and increasing levels of connectivity.
 The focus is on helping customers manage higher costs and increasingly scarce inputs, while improving their yields, using Deere’s integrated technologies.

 The Production & Precision Agriculture segment includes large and certain mid-size tractors, combines, cotton pickers, sugarcane harvesters and loaders, and soil preparation, seeding, application and crop care equipment.
-During the quarter, sales fell by 7% to $4.8bn due to lower shipment volumes partially offset by price realisation.
-Operating profit slumped by 13% to $1,045m, mainly due to lower volumes and higher R&D expenses.
-The margin slipped from 23.2% to 21.6%.
+During the latest quarter, sales fell by 16% to $4.3bn due to lower shipment volumes and unfavourable price realisation.
+Operating profit halved to $580m, mainly due to lower volumes and sales mix.
+The margin slumped from 22.8% to 13.6%.

 The Small Agriculture and Turf segment includes certain mid-size and small tractors, as well as hay and forage equipment, riding and commercial lawn equipment, golf course equipment, and utility vehicles.
-During the final quarter, sales fell by 19% to $2.4bn, with lower shipment volumes partly offset by higher pricing.
-Operating profit was down 27% to $326m, with the margin falling from 14.9% to 13.4%.
-Construction & Forestry sales were flat at $3.2bn, while operating profit fell 9% to $566m.
+During the quarter, sales fell by 1% to $3.0m, with lower shipment volumes partly offset by favourable pricing.
+Operating profit was down 2% to $485m, with the margin falling from 16.2% to 16.0%.
+Construction & Forestry sales fell by 5% to $3.1m, while operating profit fell 47% to $237m.

 Source: Bloomberg